 Some pose that box-style magazines are more convenient.
 However, for the ultimate precision rifle, a stiff and "blind" (with no floor-plate) receiver is essential.
 Today's precision shooters often prefer chassis systems, as they come with an already integrated, detachable magazine system with large capacities.

-These are recommendations for the best Remington 700 chassis:
+These are our recommendations for the best Remington 700 chassis:

 Reviews of Remington 700 Chassis